Elder Care Injury Serving Clients In Utah & Surrounding Areas

 Our Utah-based law firm is ready to help you pursue justice with our comprehensive injury and abuse services.
 Our litigators have 75+ years of combined experience and earned industry recognition, including being named Super Lawyers, Legal Elites, and included in the Top 100 Super Lawyers in the Mountain States.

-These distinctions reflect our firm’s dedication to providing exceptional representation and advocacy for victims of nursing home abuse in Utah, Washington, Oregon, Nevada, and Idaho
+These distinctions reflect our firm’s dedication to providing exceptional representation and advocacy for victims of nursing home abuse in Utah and Washington

 We prepare every case for trial, putting our clients in a strong position for negotiations or litigation.
 Our team has recovered tens of millions of dollars in injury settlements and verdicts for clients, including precedent-setting jury awards